aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Guardrails to filter harmful content

 The chatbot includes a harmful content filter enabled by Guardrails for Amazon Bedrock.
 This provides configurable thresholds to filter content across hate, insults, sexual, violence, misconduct, and prompt attack.
-If a user asks a question, or an answer is retrieved that exceeds the guardrail threshold in any of these categories, the chatbot answers "Sorry, I cannot answer this question." or other block message configured in a CloudFormation stack parameter.
+If a user asks a question, or an answer is retrieved that exceeds the guardrail threshold in any of these categories, the chatbot answers "Sorry, I cannot answer this question." or other block message configured in the CloudFormation stack parameter ```BedrockGuardrailsBlockMessage```.

 The CloudFormation template deploys a guardrail and a guardrail version.
 The [chat.py](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/containers/streamlit/chat.py) file in the [/containers/streamlit](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/containers/streamlit) folder gets the guardrail ID and version from the CloudFormation stack and applies those in every request to Bedrock.